Alex Kirilloff Player Props: Twins vs. Mariners

-Alex Kirilloff -- with a slugging percentage of .756 in his past 10 games, including four home runs -- will be in action for the Minnesota Twins versus the Seattle Mariners, with Luis Castillo on the hill, on July 24 at 7:40 PM ET.
+Alex Kirilloff -- with a slugging percentage of .756 in his past 10 games, including four home runs -- will be in action for the Minnesota Twins against the Seattle Mariners, with George Kirby on the mound, on July 25 at 7:40 PM ET.

-He had two hits (going 2-for-5 with a double and an RBI) in his last appearance against the White Sox.
+He had a one-hit performance in his most recent game (1-for-4) against the Mariners.

 Alex Kirilloff Game Info & Props vs. the Mariners